-If the only time you pull out the honey jar is to sweeten tea, there are literally dozens of uses for honey that you are missing.
-From healing cuts to moisturizing skin, honey is one pantry staple that should always be on hand.
+If the only time you pull out the honey jar is to sweeten tea or to use it on top of cornbread, there are literally dozens of uses for honey that you are missing out on!
+From healing cuts to moisturizing skin, honey is one pantry staple that every modern homestead should always have on hand.

 - Dab a bit of honey on a cut before bandaging to prevent the scab from sticking.
 It will also help give the cut an antibacterial/antiseptic boost.

 - Use as a cough syrup for anyone over age 1.
-Many doctors recommend honey as a cough suppressant before a commercial cough syrup.
+Many doctors will even recommend honey as a cough suppressant before a commercial cough syrup.

 - Take 1 tablespoon orally per day to reduce/ relieve acid reflux.